abhisheks008/ML-Crate/PISA Performance Score Analysis/Model/README.md

 - The same trend in gender was observed both in OECD and Non-OECD countries.
 - Comparison against benchmark (OAVG) shows that most countries have performed nicely in PISAREAD and badly in PISAMATH and PISASCIENCE.
 - Average scores for countries have reamined save over years in all the three indicators.
+- KOR and FIN have performed most well in PISAREAD
+- KOR and JPN have performed greatly in PISAMATH over the years.
+- FIN and SGP have taken lead in PISASCIENC scores.

 **AUTHOR**